shantnuanand/TODO/README.md

 Todo Application
-This is a simple todo application built with [framework/library name] to help you manage your tasks efficiently.
+This is a simple todo application built with React+Vite to help you manage your tasks efficiently.

 Prerequisites
 Before you begin, ensure you have met the following requirements: